Breast Cancer and Turmeric

 Anti-inflammatory

-Inflammation is your body’s response to cellular injury that, if prolonged, can lead to disease.
+Inflammation is your body’s response to cellular injury that, if prolonged, can lead to diseases such as breast cancer.
 The pigment in turmeric, which is called “curcumin,” has been shown to be an effective anti-inflammatory—and without the side effects of many drugs that are sold for this purpose.
-According to a study done at the University of Michigan, curcumin gets into the cells and makes them more orderly, allowing the cell membranes to have better control over substances that flow in and out of the cell and thus providing a protective effect against malignancy and infection.
-This has implications in the prevention of cancer, arthritis and other diseases.

 Anti-oxidant